insthync/awesome-unity3d/README.md

 * [Unity3d-PhysicsGun](https://github.com/Laumania/Unity3d-PhysicsGun) - Unity3d sample implementation of a Half-life 2 / Garry's mod/ Gmod Physics Gun
 * [Piranha](https://github.com/keenanwoodall/Piranha) - A very simple tool to make rigidbodies swarm a mesh in Unity
 * [Grapple-Effect](https://github.com/keenanwoodall/Grapple-Effect) - An example of a simple grapple effect in Unity
+* [Traverser](https://github.com/AitorSimona/Traverser) - Traverser is a free and open source player traversal toolkit featuring Locomotion, Parkour and Climbing.
+Includes procedural animation, physical animation, custom motion warping and root motion.
+It is self-contained in a set of scripts.
+Use the given abilities or expand the system through its shared ability workflow.

 ### Input
 * [InputManager](https://github.com/daemon3000/InputManager) - Custom InputManager for Unity